Kiln Maintenance Guide: Tips for Top Performance

 A kiln sitter serves as a crucial component for kilns with manual controls.
 This device automatically turns off the kiln once the desired firing temperature has been reached.

-As part of your maintenance routine, you need to ensure that the kiln sitter is cleaned and adjusted correctly.
+As part of your maintenance routine, ensure the kiln sitter is cleaned and adjusted correctly.
 The sensing rod rests on the Small Pyrometric Cone and must be able to shut off the kiln when the witness cone bends.
-Malfunctioning kiln sitters can lead to overfired or underfired pottery, so it’s crucial to inspect it to keep it in optimal working condition.
+Malfunctioning kiln sitters can lead to overfired or underfired pottery, so it’s crucial to inspect them to keep them in optimal working condition.

 For more detailed information, check out: What You Need To Know About a Kiln Sitter.

-Investing in digital controllers can help you keep track of temperatures more accurately than a manual kiln, so it’s worth considering investing in one if possible.
+Investing in digital controllers can help you track temperatures more accurately than a manual kiln, so it’s worth considering if possible.

 Kiln Vents

 Room temperature plays a significant role in ensuring a successful firing.
-Make sure to maintain a well-ventilated and cool room temperature when operating your kiln.
-Place your kiln in a ventilated place or get a Vent System.
+Make sure to maintain a well-ventilated, cool room when operating your kiln.
+Place your kiln in a well-ventilated area, or install a Vent System.
 A kiln vent helps prevent overheating and ensures the kiln is functioning correctly.

-Most kilns, especially newer ones, will shut down automatically if the control panel starts to overheat.
-I know the 818 -3 Skutt Kiln that I have will shut down if the control panel exceeds 160 degrees Fahrenheit.
+Most kilns, especially newer ones, will shut down automatically if the control panel overheats.
+I know the 818-3 Skutt Kiln I have will shut down if the control panel exceeds 160 degrees Fahrenheit.

-Make sure you inspect your kiln vent and clean out the vents every three months.
-This will also depend upon how often you use your kiln.
+Make sure you inspect your kiln vent and clean it out every 3 months.
+This will also depend on how often you use your kiln.

-To further maintain temperature stability, you can install a kiln exhaust system, which can protect the health of those around the kiln and promote cleaner firings, leading to brighter glaze colors and fewer glaze faults.
+To further maintain temperature stability, you can install a kiln exhaust system, which improves the health of those around the kiln and promotes cleaner firings, leading to brighter glaze colors and fewer glaze faults.

 For more detailed information about Vents and Properly venting your kiln area, go to: Is it Recommended that a Pottery Kiln Be Vented